Titles and Roles

 - Discovery and Developmental Therapeutics

-James Dahlman is Assistant Professor in the Wallace H. Coulter Department of Biomedical Engineering at Georgia Tech University.
+James Dahlman, PhD, is Associate Professor and holds the McCamish Foundation Early Career Professorship in the Wallace H. Coulter Department of Biomedical Engineering at Georgia Tech University.
 Dr. Dahlman is a member of the Discovery and Developmental Therapeutics Research Program at Winship Cancer Institute.

 Dr. Dahlman received his PhD from MIT and Harvard Medical School in 2014, where he studied RNA delivery with Robert Langer and Daniel Anderson.
 He studied RNA design and gene editing as a post-doc with Feng Zhang at the Broad Institute.